fvaleri/strimzi-debugging/sessions/008/README.md

 kafka.kafka.strimzi.io/my-cluster patched
 ```

-After that, the cluster operator will roll all brokers to enable the quota plugin.
+The Cluster Operator will perform a rolling update of all brokers to enable the quota plugin.
-When the cluster is ready, we try to break it by sending 3.3 GiB of data to a topic, which exceeds the cluster capacity.
+Once ready, attempt to exceed cluster capacity by sending 3.3 GiB of data to a topic.

 ```sh
 $ kubectl-kafka bin/kafka-producer-perf-test.sh --topic my-topic --record-size 1000 --num-records 3300000 \